timpro/telem/README.md

+** Forked from Bare Metal Arm project **

 HAB Branch
 ==========

-Long distance telemetry, transmitted by FSK 434MHz USB FM:
+Long distance telemetry, transmitted by FSK 434MHz:

 1) Ublox GPS on Uart 0 at 9600 baud.
 2) NTX2B radio driven with 12 bit DAC
 3) Battery Volts read with 12 bit ADC

 The onboard regulator can be replaced with a 2.0V version for reduced power consumption.
 The external Crystal is disabled and clock speeds are divided down to 5.2MHz CPU, 1.3MHz bus.
-With DominoEx8 transmission the CPU only needs to be awake for a few cycles every second, waking on interrupts from the Uart or 8Hz timer.

 Designed for 3 AAA batteries giving 24mA for 24Hrs at 24C: NTX2B needs 10 mA at over 3V; a 2V LDO regulator needs over 3V and wastes 4mA; the Ublox MAX-7C needs over 1.8V and 7mA  in full powersaving mode with a good signal, much more current when hunting satellites.